Why did I choose To Use A Meal Kit Delivery Service?

 A lot has changed since this French company began in 2012.
 Originally called “Cookin the world,” their focus was on food from around the world.

-More recently, in 2018, Carrefour ( a huge grocery store chain where I shop for my groceries) bought a significant stake in this company, probably to capitalize on their internet presence, among other things.
+More recently, in 2018, Carrefour ( a huge hypermarket similar to Walmart but classier) bought a significant stake in this company, probably to capitalize on its internet presence, among other things.

 Examples of French recipes from QuiToque: